-Insulin and diabetic supplies including insulin syringes, needles and lancets, glucometers and test strips are covered under the pharmacy benefit (section 7.8) when purchased from a pharmacy with a valid prescription and using a preferred manufacturer (see the preferred drug list on the Member Dashboard).
-Pumps and other supplies may be covered under the DME benefit (section 7.7.2) when billed by a doctor.
+Insulin and diabetic supplies including insulin syringes, needles and lancets, test strips, glucometers and continuous glucose monitors are covered under the pharmacy benefit (section 7.9) when purchased from a pharmacy with a valid prescription and using a preferred manufacturer (see the preferred drug list on the Member Dashboard).
+Insulin pumps may be covered under the Durable Medical Equipment (DME) benefit (section 7.7.2).